Zhou dynasty - Wikipedia

 During its first years, known as the Western Zhou (ca. 1050–771 BCE) because its capital was located in western China, the Zhou dynasty mirrored the Shang in ruling as a centralized empire.

-Zhou Dynasty Timeline - World History Encyclopedia
+The Zhou dynasty - World History Edu

 |